Vceslava/SSTI-workshop/README.md

 $ cd ssti
 ```

-3. copy "app" folder and paste it into ssti
+3. copy "app" folder and paste it into "ssti" folder

 ```
 -ssti